 TALMA was created to address a lack of qualified English teachers in peripheral communities throughout Israel.
 As such, it is important to us that our Fellows possess the education and experience needed to lead change in TALMA classrooms.
 While we prioritize classroom teaching experience, folks with informal teaching/education experience are encouraged to apply.

-You're passionate about education equity and believe that ALL children deserve access to an excellent education.
+You believe that ALL children deserve access to an excellent education.
 (Required)

 You're a certified teacher.
 (Priority consideration)

 We prioritize applicants who have state/national teaching certifications, or other relevant certifications such as CELTA.